amee-project/maze-agent-signifier-xml/README.md

 # Maze Agent Signifier XML

 XML wall-following agent to navigate 2d mazes.
 This agent can also recognize "green" signifiers in the maze.
-The agent will automatically select and anvigate through any doorway marked with a "green" signifier.
+The agent will automatically select and navigate through any doorway marked with a "green" signifier.
 This can be used to lead the agent to the exist in fewer moves.
 If the agent does not find a green dot signifier, it will continue using the wall-following rule to reach the exit.

  * Download repo
  * Install dependencies (`$npm install`)